12. Verrou: a floating-point rounding errors checker

 The library name listed in the second column of an exclusion file must be identified by a fully canonical path, as produced by readlink -f.

-A recommanded procedure to find the correct library path is the following:
+A recommenced procedure to find the correct library path is the following:

 $ ldd program